pret/pokecrystal/STYLE.md

 ; 80 char soft limit.
 This isn't enforced, but you should try to keep lines from being any longer.
 ; rgbasm doesn't have newline escapes so there's no avoiding exceeding the limit for longer macros.

-; capitalization and punctuation dont matter
-; but it should be consistent with the surroundings
+; Prefer proper capitalization and punctuation, along with complete sentences, ; but it should be consistent with the surroundings

 ; Space out paragraphs with two newlines.
 Don't put ;s on blank lines.